 Putters should be fit with grips that are comfortable and allow you to hold the club comfortably.
-The shaft length should be adjusted to ensure proper eye alignment over the golf ball.
-Each putter has a particular toe hang that matches golfer’s swing characteristics.
-Choosing the right club head for your arc style and ensuring that the hosel matches should be your top priority.
+The length of the shaft should be adjusted to ensure proper eye alignment over the golf ball.
+Each putter has a particular heel to toe hang that matches golfer’s swing characteristics.
+Choosing the right club head shape for your arc style and ensuring that the hosel matches should be your top priority.

 Q: What is the most important factor to consider when buying a putter?

 A: Price can be the largest factor when deciding which putter to buy.
 Because so much of the best putters can be altered after the initial purchase, buying an inexpensive model and fitting it to your swing can be a great approach.
 When buying a putter without having a professional fitting, make sure you are selecting a club head that provides you enough forgiveness for your skill level, matches your stroke type and will provide good ball rolling through the green.

 Q: When should I use a putter from off the green?

 A: Anytime you can get the ball closer to the hole with your putter than a wedge that is the club you should be using.
 Golfers hit their wedges with inconsistent strikes when in short grasses and the fringe.
 Using your putter just off the greens and from the short grasses and bare lies can help you improve your short games and give you more control on the greens.